osamples/CloudSecurityEngineering/README.md

 These documentation sources only provide enablement steps.
 The machine learning associated with these implementations was confidential, but you can discover generic examples [here](https://github.com/aws/graph-notebook/tree/main/src/graph_notebook/notebooks).

+You will also find a blog I wrote on optimization techniques.